marijnh/Eloquent-JavaScript/12_language.md

 {{index parsing, "run function"}}

 That gives us enough elementary tools to write simple programs.
-The following `run` function provides a convenient way to parse a program and run it in a fresh scope.
+The following function provides a convenient way to parse a program and run it in a fresh scope.

 ```{includeCode: true}
 function run(program) {